Q: What is a data lake?

 Q: Why should I use Lake Formation to build my data lake?

-A: Lake Formation makes it easy to build, secure, and manage your AWS data lake.
-Lake Formation integrates with underlying AWS security, storage, analysis, and machine learning services and automatically configures them to comply with your centrally defined access policies; and gives you a single console to monitor your jobs and data transformation and analytic workflows.
+A: Lake Formation makes it easy to build, secure, and manage your Amazon Web Services data lake.
+Lake Formation integrates with underlying Amazon Web Services security, storage, analysis, and machine learning services and automatically configures them to comply with your centrally defined access policies; and gives you a single console to monitor your jobs and data transformation and analytic workflows.